Shear force

 In solid mechanics, shearing forces are unaligned forces acting on one part of a body in a specific direction, and another part of the body in the opposite direction.
-When the forces are collinear (aligned with each other), they are called tension forces and compression forces.
-William A. Nash defines shear force in terms of planes: "If a plane is passed through a body, a force acting along this plane is called a shear force or shearing force."
+When the forces are collinear (aligned with each other), they are called tension forces or compression forces.
+Shear force can also be defined in terms of planes: "If a plane is passed through a body, a force acting along this plane is called a shear force or shearing force."

 Force required to shear steel

 This section calculates the force required to cut a piece of material with a shearing action.
-The relevant information is the area of the material being sheared, ie the area across which the shearing action takes place, and the shear strength of the material.
+The relevant information is the area of the material being sheared, i.e. the area across which the shearing action takes place, and the shear strength of the material.
 A round bar of steel is used as an example.
 The shear strength is calculated from the tensile strength using a factor which relates the two strengths.
-In this case 0.6 applies to the example steel, known as EN8 bright, although it can vary from 0.58–0.62 depending on application.
+In this case 0.6 applies to the example steel, known as EN8 bright, although it can vary from 0.58 to 0.62 depending on application.

 EN8 bright has a tensile strength of 800 MPa and mild steel, for comparison, has a tensile strength of 400 MPa.

 To calculate the force to shear a 25 mm diameter bar of EN8 bright steel;